kvakvs/beam-wisdoms/docs/source/eli5-efficiency.rst

 .. note::

-    In Erlang versions prior to 20.0 a constant value will be copied when crossing process boundary (explained above in "Data Copying").
+    In Erlang versions prior to 20.0 a constant value would be copied when crossing process boundary (explained above in "Data Copying").
 This has changed in version 20.0
     (OTP-13529 in `Release Notes <http://erlang.org/download/otp_src_20.0.readme>`_ )